Spherical polyhedron

 In geometry, a spherical polyhedron or spherical tiling is a tiling of the sphere in which the surface is divided or partitioned by great arcs into bounded regions called spherical polygons.
-Much of the theory of symmetrical polyhedra is most conveniently derived in this way.
+A polyhedron whose vertices are equidistant from its center can be conveniently studied by projecting its edges onto the sphere to obtain a corresponding spherical polyhedron.

 The most familiar spherical polyhedron is the soccer ball, thought of as a spherical truncated icosahedron.
 The next most popular spherical polyhedron is the beach ball, thought of as a hosohedron.

 Some "improper" polyhedra, such as hosohedra and their duals, dihedra, exist as spherical polyhedra, but their flat-faced analogs are degenerate.
 The example hexagonal beach ball, {2, 6}, is a hosohedron, and {6, 2} is its dual dihedron.

 History

-The first known man-made polyhedra are spherical polyhedra carved in stone.
-Many have been found in Scotland, and appear to date from the neolithic period (the New Stone Age).

-During the 10th Century, the Islamic scholar Abū al-Wafā' Būzjānī (Abu'l Wafa) wrote the first serious study of spherical polyhedra.
+During the 10th Century, the Islamic scholar Abū al-Wafā' Būzjānī (Abu'l Wafa) studied spherical polyhedra as part of a work on the geometry needed by craftspeople and architects.

-Two hundred years ago, at the start of the 19th Century, Poinsot used spherical polyhedra to discover the four regular star polyhedra.

-In the middle of the 20th Century, Coxeter used them to enumerate all but one of the uniform polyhedra, through the construction of kaleidoscopes (Wythoff construction).
+The work of Buckminster Fuller on geodesic domes in the mid 20th century triggered a boom in the study of spherical polyhedra.
+At roughly the same time, Coxeter used them to enumerate all but one of the uniform polyhedra, through the construction of kaleidoscopes (Wythoff construction).